-Located northwest of Edinburgh’s city centre within the Granton Waterfront Development Framework Area (GWDF), which will see the creation of over 3,000 low carbon homes in Granton over the next 10 years, D1 comprises the delivery of 75 flats and 3 commercial units upon a brownfield site adjacent to the Grade B Listed former Granton Railway.
+Located northwest of Edinburgh’s city centre within the Granton Waterfront Development Framework Area (GWDF), a total of 3,000 net zero carbon homes are set to be created over the next 10 years.

-Set to be delivered by CCG, in partnership with Anderson Bell Christie on behalf of the City of Edinburgh Council, the project is identified as the first ‘pilot’ scheme that forms part of the Edinburgh Home Demonstrator (EHD).
-With the support of the Scottish Government, Construction Scotland Innovation Centre and major industry partners, EHD is a project that will seek to develop (and implement) a model for design, procurement and delivery of new affordable net zero homes across the Edinburgh City Deal Region.
+The project, designed by Anderson Bell Christie, is identified as the first ‘pilot’ scheme of the Edinburgh Home Demonstrator (EHD), an applied research initiative that will seek to develop (and implement) a model for the design procurement, delivery of new affordable, net zero homes across the Edinburgh City Deal Region

 The City of Edinburgh Council